Joanna David

+Early life and education

+David was born in Lancaster, England, daughter of Major John Almond Hacking and Davida Elizabeth, née Nesbitt.
+She was educated at Altrincham Grammar School for Girls, Elmhurst Ballet School then in Camberley, the Royal Academy of Dance, and the Webber Douglas Academy of Dramatic Art.

 Career

 Her first major television role was as Elinor Dashwood in the BBC's 1971 dramatisation of Sense and Sensibility followed a year later by War and Peace, in which she played Sonya.
 David also appeared in the TV series The Last of the Mohicans (BBC), and in two episodes of Colditz, ("Missing, Presumed Dead" and "Odd Man In", 1972) as Cathy Carter, the wife of Flt.
 Lt.
 Simon Carter (played by David McCallum).

 In 1975, she played Theo Dane in the BBC's television adaptation of Ballet Shoes by Noel Streatfeild.
 32 years later in 2007, her daughter, Emilia Fox, starred in a new adaptation of the same book.

+In 1976, David starred as Marian Pearce, a mysterious and traumatised young inmate who is unable to speak, in an episode of the women's prison drama Within These Walls; she would go on to reprise this memorable role in a later episode, screened in 1978.

 In 1978, David appeared in the mini series Lillie as Jeanne Marie, the daughter of Lillie Langtry.
 The following year, she played the heroine of Daphne du Maurier's Rebecca, opposite Jeremy Brett in the BBC miniseries of the same name.
 In 1985 she appeared as Dolly in Anna Karenina.
 In 1987, she acted in the Agatha Christie's Miss Marple episode, "4:50 from Paddington", as Emma Crackenthorpe.

 In 1990, she appeared as a contestant on Cluedo, facing off against her future husband and fellow actor Edward Fox.

 In 2005, she appeared in two episodes of Bleak House, playing Mrs. Bayham Badger, alongside Gillian Anderson, Charles Dance, Alun Armstrong and Warren Clarke.
 Mr. Bayham Badger was played by Richard Griffiths.